WilliamBonvini/sydraw/README.md

 ![](https://img.shields.io/badge/contributions-welcome-green.svg)

 Sydraw is a Python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
-It gives you the possibility to fix a set of hyper-parameters (i.e. outliers percentage, noise) for the parametric models you want to generate.
+It allows you to fix a set of hyper-parameters (i.e. outliers percentage, noise) for the parametric models you want to generate.

 |                                        Single Class - Single Model                                         |                                        Single Class -  Multi Model                                         |                                         Multi Class - Multi Model                                          |
 |:----------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------:|